floweredscarf/su25/labs/lab19/index.md

 By looking at the priority queue this way, we are first looking at paths we think will have the lowest *total* distance (according to our heuristic), not just the lowest distance so far.

 {: .warning}
->**If our heuristic is completely misguided (a very bad heuristic), then our judgements will likely be wrong.** In the earlier Davis -> New York example, consider if the heuristic for Lake Tahoe was 5000 (i.e. Lake Tahoe is estimated to be 5000 units away from Davis), and the heuristic for San Francisco was 5 (i.e. San Francisco is estimated to be 5 units away from Davis).
+>**If our heuristic is completely misguided (a very bad heuristic), then our judgements will likely be wrong.** In the earlier Davis -> New York example, consider if the heuristic for Lake Tahoe was 5000 (i.e. Lake Tahoe is estimated to be 5000 units away from New York), and the heuristic for San Francisco was 5 (i.e. San Francisco is estimated to be 5 units away from New York).
 These estimations for the Davis-SF and Davis-Tahoe distances are way off, which will throw off our calculations when performing A* from Davis to New York and cause us to output the wrong shortest path!

 {: .info}
 >CS61BL doesn't cover how good heuristics are calculated/chosen; take CS188 if you'd like to learn more about it!